barebox/barebox/Documentation/boards/tegra.rst

 Writing barebox to the primary boot device
 ------------------------------------------

-**NOTE** This may change in the near future to work with the standard barebox update mechanism (:ref:`update`).
+**NOTE:** this may change in the near future to work with the standard barebox update mechanism (:ref:`update`).

 Copy the image corresponding to the primary boot device for your board to a